 Choosing the Perfect Christmas Movie

-- Next, think about your audience.
-Families with children, for instance, may prefer animated films.
-Therefore, movies like The Polar Express, Arthur Christmas, or Klaus work especially well because they entertain kids while still appealing to adults.
+Next, think about who will be watching with you.
+Families with children, for instance, might enjoy animated or family-friendly films.
+Therefore, movies like The Polar Express, Arthur Christmas, or Klaus work especially well—they keep kids entertained while still offering plenty for adults to enjoy.

 The Future of Christmas Movies